Login with Patreon

 A lesser witch would have nodded her head in acknowledgement and agreed.
 It would have been the wise thing to do in this case.
 Play the part of obedient daughter until Bellatrix lowered her guard.

-But something deep inside Juno refused.
+But something deep inside Juno refused to bend, not in this.

 “He’s just a young boy,” she said coolly.
 “He can be convinced and recruited.”